Best Practices for Successful Vectorization

 1. Source Image Too Small

-Solution: Always clean and optimize the final SVG
+Problem: Non-optimized file Solution: Always clean and optimize the final SVG---

 Recommended Workflow